bethebunny/kepler/README.md

 The first thing you should do with Kepler is annotate a function or two you want to time with `@kepler.time`, and then add a `kepler.report()` call to your amin function.

-Here's a short example showing off some of the various features, along with the output of `kepler.report()`.
+Here's the script that produced the screenshot above:

 ```python
 import kepler, random, time